Long Live Decentralized Trials

 - Utilize patient engagement videos.
 Video education is proven to be very effective for comprehension and retention.
 Video presents the opportunity to engage with both prospective and current subjects, helping to increase both enrollment and retention rates.

-- Switch to electronic documentation. eConsent can electronically document assessments, evaluations and authorizations without requiring patients to handle paper or be physically present with clinical personnel.
+- Switch to electronic documentation. eConsent software can electronically document assessments, evaluations and authorizations without requiring patients to handle paper or be physically present with clinical personnel.
 Some solutions on the market offer white label eConsent options that will bolt onto established EDC Platforms, CTMS, and ePRO’s.

 Digital technologies have become essential methods of doing business in many industries.
 A good clinical trial combines finding new treatments in the most accessible or convenient way and decentralized trials will facilitate that.